Last Updated on 16th May 2026 by peppe8o

 As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

-- IP Cameras (this tutorial uses as example the good IeGeek IG62)
+- IP Cameras compatible with ONVIF (this tutorial uses as an example the IeGeek IG62)

 Step-by-step Procedure